Cranberry Juice Recipe

 - Once cooled enough to handle, strain to remove cranberry pulp and cinnamon stick.

 - Add remaining water and continue to cool juice before adding lemon and honey.
+Or sweeten now and enjoy as a hot cider.

 - When juice has cooled considerably, add freshly squeezed lemon juice and raw honey.
 Stir well.